olewsaa/Yacht-computer/pat/README.md

 ### VARA

 Using VARA on a Raspberry Pi is not simple, the VARA is Windows program compiled for x86 processors.
 This require the Box86 x86 emulator and the Windows emulator Wine.
-While Wine doesn't requite much extra performance the emulator doesn.
-It runs nicely if a decdicated RPi4 is used, but using a RPi 4 that run all the services of OpenPlotter VARA fails.
+While Wine doesn't requite much extra performance the emulator doesn't.
+It runs nicely if a dedicated RPi4 is used, but using a RPi 4 that run all the services of OpenPlotter VARA fails.

-The installation is reletively straightformward.
+The installation is relatively straightforward.
 Good instructions can be found, https://github.com/WheezyE/Winelink/blob/main/docs/README.md
 I suggest doing it a bit more manual, as it's a one time job.

       wget https://raw.githubusercontent.com/WheezyE/Winelink/main/install_winelink.sh